Our Guarantee of Safety for life:

 We adopt out locally, to people who live in our area and have local references.
 That area includes Collier and Lee Counties.
 All adoptive families are required to come out, meet the horses, and then spend time here working with the horse to ensure a good match.
 That is usually done once or twice a week over a period of several weeks.
 If there is a match, at that point you pay the adoption fee and we make arrangements to bring the horse to your home or facility.

 All horses go with a contract, For the first six months, you do not legally own the horse.
 At the end of the 6 months, if the horse has maintained a healthy weight and is emotionally sound and physically sound, You are then the legal adoptive owners.
 This keeps away the kill buyers, the horse flippers, and the horse traders.
 We are only interested in loving permanent homes for these horses.
 Home checks are required before the horse leaves, we do not allow any of the horses here to be stabled using barbed wire or stalled 24/7.
 They must have access to turn out fresh hay appropriate grain, and plenty of clean water.
 We require owners to have a vet appt at least once a year and to keep the Coggins current.
 We do not adopt out to homes where the horse will be kept alone or on property without someone living on the premises.
 Owners must have appropriate skill level or work with a local approved trainer.
 You are not allowed to rehome or resell or give away your adopted horse.
 All horses MUST be returned here.
 We do not adopt out to therapy programs or schooling organizations, only individual people who intend to keep the horse as their personal horse.

 Remember you are looking at retired racehorses.
 They are very expensive to feed.
 They require more than most other breeds.
 Plan on spending a minimum of $300 a month for each OTTB that you own in feed.
 Factor in farrier, ancillary items, you are up to $400 a month.
+And if you owe board, that much more.
 Make sure that is in your budget before considering an OTTB